Near-Feasible Stable Matchings with Budget Constraints: Impossibility and Intractability

 \section{Impossibility and Intractability}

-When no hospital is allowed to violate the given constraints, stable matchings may not exist~\cite{mongell:el:1986,mcdermid2010,abizada:te:2016}.

-For clarity, let us describe an example in which no stable matching exists in our model. \begin{example} Consider a market with three doctors $D=\{d_1,d_2,d_3\}$ and two hospitals $H=\{h_1,h_2\}$.
+When no hospital is allowed to violate the given constraints, stable matchings may not exist.
+Let us describe an example in which no stable matching exists~\cite{mongell:el:1986,mcdermid2010,abizada:te:2016}. \begin{example} Consider a market with three doctors $D=\{d_1,d_2,d_3\}$ and two hospitals $H=\{h_1,h_2\}$.
 Hospital $h_1$ offers wage $9$, e.g., nine hundred thousand dollars, to doctor $d_1$, and $6$ and $4$ to $d_2$ and $d_3$, while $h_2$ offers $6$ and $4$ to $d_2$ and $d_3$, respectively.
 Then, the set of offered contracts $X$ is

 The doctors' preferences are given as follows: